 We learned how to evaluate documents and the information provided within them on the Tips for Researching Your Ancestor page.
 Now apply those lessons.
 Read the challenge questions below to

 1. Two people died in 1880.
-Person A's death certificate shows the death date, information was written in by the physician, dated within hours of the deceased's demise, and filed the next day at the courthouse.
+Person A's death certificate shows the death date, written in by the physician within hours of the deceased's demise, and filed the next day at the courthouse.
 Person B's death certificate shows the physician filled in the information a couple months after the death, then filed it at the courthouse in Spring some three months after the event.
 In each case, is the death date primary or secondary information?
 Direct or indirect evidence?
 Which document is more reliable?

 2. A tombstone displays a death date for a person who died back in 1880.
 Is the death date direct or indirect evidence, primary or secondary information?
 How does your analysis of the date change if the stone is weathered?
 If the monument is from a modern era?

-3. Your have two source documents for a person, 1. a death certificate which shows his death and birth dates, each provided by the deceased's older sibling, and 2. a typed transcription of his baptism as an infant which shows his birth and baptism dates.
+3. You have two source documents for a person, 1. a death certificate which shows his death and birth dates, each provided by the deceased's older sibling, and 2. a typed transcription of his baptism as an infant which shows his birth and baptism dates.
 For each source document, classify it as original or derivative.
 Determine if the birth date is primary or secondary information.
 Decide which document provides direct evidence of the birth date.
 For the baptismal document, classify the baptism date as direct or indirect evidence, and primary or secondary information.
 Do you have different answers for the dates provided in the baptism document?

 The St. Clair County (Ill.)
 Genealogical Society (SCCGS) has many helpful indexes, addresses, and transcriptions online.
 Church register transcriptions and its Research and Resources...
 Guide are just a few of the many publications offered by the Society.